-During the protracted COVID-19 pandemic, it is important to keep abreast of business issues even when things are going smoothly, and to detect the signs of business changes at an early stage in order to increase the possibility of business continuity.
+It is important to keep abreast of business issues even when things are going smoothly, and to detect the signs of business changes at an early stage in order to increase the possibility of business continuity.
 JFC created the "Signal" check notebook, which enables businesses to perform a self-diagnosis of their business status.